SacredHeart Heron Lake

 FOUND: A ring has been found in the parking lot.
 Please call the office to claim.

-No Faith Formation on Wednesday, October 16th or Sunday, October 20th due to MEA break.
+No Faith Formation today, October 20th due to MEA break.

 Please Pick Up a Baby Bottle and fill it with change, cash or check.
 Your dollars will help Catholic Charities to help our mothers and babies in our area.
 Please return your bottle by October 31, 2024.